Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 • Stain and odor remover spray

-Kittens can be especially active (when they’re not napping, that is!), so keep them engaged with toys like Frisco Foldable Crinkle Play Tunnel and the KONG Kickeroo Kitten Toy.
+Kittens can be especially active (when they’re not napping, that is!), so keep them engaged with toys like the Frisco Foldable Crinkle Play Tunnel and the KONG Kickeroo Kitten Toy.

 This is also the time to get your kitty used to getting their teeth brushed, so you can provide proper dental care throughout their life.
-Choose a tiny brush, like the Woobamboo Small Dog and Cat Toothbrush, that’s a perfect fit for your kitten’s small mouth.
+Choose a tiny toothbrush, like the Woobamboo Small Dog and Cat Toothbrush, that’s a perfect fit for your kitten’s small mouth.

-You might also want to stock up on an extra bottle of two of Nature’s Miracle Just for Cats Stain & Odor Remover Spray, or a similar stain and odor remover, in case your kitten hasn’t quite mastered the litter box yet.
+You might also want to stock up on an extra bottle of two of the Nature’s Miracle Just for Cats Stain & Odor Remover Spray, or a similar stain and odor remover, in case your kitten hasn’t quite mastered the litter box yet.

-Learn more about kitten essentials here.
+Learn more about kitten essentials.

 Wellness CORE Grain-Free Kitten Formula Dry Cat Food, 5-lb bag